Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 ## Minecraft as a game

 Minecraft is the most popular game in existence currently.
-Therefor it is very likely that you, the reader, have heard about it at some point in your life.
+Therefore it is very likely that you, the reader, have heard about it at some point in your life.
 But here is a quick recap of what Minecraft is and how it works (abstractly).

-### What is minecraft?
+### What is Minecraft?

 ![Example view of minecraft](https://i.imgur.com/gJAxAuO.png)

-In Minecraft you start a game as digital character in a blocky world.
+In Minecraft, you start a game as a digital character in a blocky world.
 There you start to collect resources by mining different materials (in the form of breaking blocks mainly) or slaying enemies which roam your digital world.